 , containing less sodium and more potassium than standard solutions.

 ReSoMal is administered under medical supervision (clinical evaluation and weight every hour).
 The dose is 20 ml/kg/hour for the first 2 hours, then 10 ml/kg/hour until the weight loss (known or estimated) has been corrected.
-Give ReSoMal after each watery stool according to the Treatment Plan A (Appendix 2b).
+Give ReSoMal after each watery stool according to the WHO Treatment Plan A (see Dehydration, Chapter 1).

 In practice, it is useful to determine the target weight before starting rehydration.
 The target weight is the weight before the onset of diarrhoea.
 If the child is improving and showing no signs of fluid overload, rehydration is continued until the previous weight is attained.